data-science-on-aws/data-science-on-aws/README.md

 ### 7. Instructions to access Kubeflow!

 We will need to access Kubeflow for Chapter 10_pipeline.
-Navigate to `Parameter Store` in AWS Console

 From AWS Console, open Systems Manager.